montrealrobotics/one4all/README.md

 One-4-All (O4A) implementation for image-goal navigation in the Habitat simulator and some toy maze problems.
 See the paper [here](https://arxiv.org/abs/2303.04011).

-If you aim to reproduce the Habitat results from the paper using our checkpoints, you should use the [Paper release](https://github.com/montrealrobotics/one4all/releases/tag/v1.0.0).
-Previous O4A checkpoints may not be compatible with the latest version of the code.

 # Installation
 ## One-4-All